North Carolina Personal Property Bill of Sale

 Does a personal property bill of sale need to be notarized in North Carolina?

-How do I transfer a personal property title in North Carolina?
+Does a personal property bill of sale prove ownership in North Carolina?

-Can I write my own personal property bill of sale in North Carolina?
+Can a personal property bill of sale be handwritten in North Carolina?

 Ready to create your North Carolina personal property bill of sale?